LAST UPDATED: August 20, 2019

 - Under $50: Most speakers within this budget-friendly price range will meet your expectations for performance, quality, and durability if they’re from a well-known brand.
 The speakers are typically loud and can be powered by a factory or aftermarket stereo.
 The size is generally the same with all 5.25-inch car speakers, but they come in different shapes that fit in either the dashboard or doors.

-- Over $50: This price level is for some of the most popular, premium speakers that offer enhanced durability and sound quality.
+- $50 and up: This price level is for some of the most popular, premium speakers that offer enhanced durability and sound quality.
 Most of the speakers are backed with warranties, are resistant to collision damage, and offer great low-frequency response that’s ideal for bass enthusiasts.
 You can expect to find some of the best 5.25 waterproof speakers within this price range.

 There are two-way speaker components that only include a woofer and tweeter mounted on a cone, which deliver low and high frequencies.
 Another speaker configuration is a three-way speaker system that includes a midrange speaker in the tweeter and woofer collection for an accurate and fuller sound.